jordanburger22/meal-deal-lessons/README.md

 ### Complete Example

-Here’s the complete code for the component with delete functionality:
+Here’s the complete code for the component with edit functionality:

 ```javascript
 import React, { useState } from 'react';